Las Vegas Hotel Deals

 Stay for free on your next visit

-Here's our best tip for Las Vegas hotels for cheap: Casinos will send you offers for free or deeply discounted rooms for your next visit if you simply sign up for a free Player's Card and use it a little when you're playing slots or table games.
+Here's our best tip for Las Vegas hotels for cheap: Casinos will send you offers for free or deeply discounted rooms for your next visit if you simply sign up for a free Player's Card and use it when you're playing slots or table games, even if you don't play very much.
 Sometimes they'll make these offers even if you never use the card at all.
-As I write this I'm staying for three nights for free, on a weekend, at a casino that I think I played maybe an hour or two of blackjack in two years ago.
+As I write this I'm staying for three nights for free, on a weekend, at a casino that I think I played maybe an hour or two of blackjack in, two years ago.
+Another time I stayed for three nights for free at one of the nicest strip resorts a full thirteen years after I played there, minimally.
 Sign up for a Player's Card at every casino you visit, whether you're staying there or not, and whether you expect to gamble there or not.
 If you do gamble, either table games or slots, be sure to use the card.

 This doesn't help you for the visit you're about to make, but it's the #1 way to get a great deal on your next visit.